Ely-tra/Deep-learning-intensity-downscaling/models/TC-net-cnn/README.txt

 Step 5: Execute TC-Split.py to generate separate training and testing datasets, configuring size and details within the script.
 Ensure proper file naming for manual setup in model building.
 Input: Features and labels files; Output: Training and testing sets in .npy format.

+For this step 5, if one wants to check for each season, use the script TC-Split_seasonal.py to generate (x,y) test data for each season (month)

 Step 6: Train models with prepared datasets using retrieval scripts.
 Refer to the script's last section for adjustments to model or data paths.

 Step 7 (optional): To evaluate model performance on a test set, execute the script TC-test_set.py and follow the provided instructions.
 Note that all test sets are named according to the convention test{number_of_channel}x/y.{domain_size}.npy.